joshdabosh/writeups/NeverLanCTF2020/index.md

 - Decrypt the OTP to get the flag

 ### It is like an onion of secrets
+>This one has layers like an onion.
+Just don't let it make you cry..
+Attachments: Much_Confused.png

+We get download the png image.
+In it is a funky lookin dog with no flag :(

+We guess it is LSB encrypted since Binwalk doesn't return anything useful.

+We plug it into [stylesuxx's LSB tool](https://stylesuxx.github.io/steganography) and we decode.

+We get some base64, which we now play with a bunch in [CyberChef](https://gchq.github.io/CyberChef/).

+After we base64 decode it twice, we get a bunch of:
+`lspv wwat kl rljvzfciggvnclzv`

+Now we guess again and decrypt it using the `Variant Beaufort Vigenere cipher` (found on Cryptii's Vigenere tool) and key `NeverLANCTF`.
+The plaintext gives the flag.

 ## PCAP
 ### Unsecured Login
+> We caught someone logging into their website, but they didn't use https!

+You don't even need Wireshark, just use `strings mysite.pcap | grep flag`

 ### Unsecured Login2
+> We caught someone logging into their website, but they didn't check their links when submitting data!

+You don't even need Wireshark, just use `strings mysite2.pcap | grep flag`

 ### FTP
+> It looks like someone forgot to use a secure version of ftp...

+You don't even need Wireshark, just use `strings ftp.pcap | grep flag` If you want to, you can right click on any ftp packet and follow the tcp stream.
+If there's no flag, then move on to the next stream.

 ### Teletype Network
+> It looks like someone hasn't upgraded to ssh yet...

+You don't even need Wireshark, just use `strings telnet.pcap | grep flag`

 ### hidden-ctf-on-my-network
+>

 ## Forensics
 ### Listen to this